 The Indiana Coalition Against Domestic Violence provides a variety of resources for victims of domestic violence as well as the many individuals and agencies who work with them.

 Are you interested in keeping up to date on ICADV and domestic violence issues?
 Each month ICADV issues “Coalition Connection,” an e-newsletter sent to all our friends.
-Click here to reach the ICADV website home page where you can sign up to receive the issues electronically; or click below to read the 2014 issues.
+Click here to reach the ICADV website home page where you can sign up to receive the issues electronically.
+Click Coalition Connection to read the latest issue.